 Written by Rafał Mańko.

-The EU State of the Union address, delivered to the European Parliament by the president of the European Commission, dates back to 2010.
+The practice of European Commission presidents to deliver, each year in September, an EU State of the Union address, during a plenary session of the European Parliament, dates back to 2010.
 The address takes stock of the achievements of the past year and presents priorities for the year ahead.
 It is an important tool when it comes to the Commission’s ex-ante accountability vis-à-vis Parliament and is also aimed at rendering the definition of priorities at EU level more transparent and at communicating them to the public.
 The event chimes with similar practices in national democracies.
 The United States, for instance, has a long-standing tradition of presidential State of the Union addresses.
 In contrast to the US constitution, the EU Treaties do not prescribe a State of the Union address; the EU version was established by the 2010 Framework Agreement on relations between Parliament and the Commission.